GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 We might for some reason want to replace multiplication by a power of
 two with a shift.
-We can describe this replacement by an equality
+We can describe this replacement using an equality
 statement in Cryptol:

 ~~~~